xythobuz/SerialGamepad/README.md

 Depending on the USB-Serial converter stick included with your Transmitter, you may need to install the [SiLabs CP210x driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx).

-You need to install the virtual userspace IOKit HID driver [foohid](https://github.com/unbit/foohid).
+You also need to install the virtual userspace IOKit HID driver [foohid](https://github.com/unbit/foohid).

-Download the latest release **including foohid** [here on GitHub](https://github.com/xythobuz/SerialGamepad/releases).
+Download the latest release (**already including foohid**) [here on GitHub](https://github.com/xythobuz/SerialGamepad/releases).

+This software has been tested on OS 10.10 (Yosemite) and 10.11 (El Capitan).

 ## SerialGamepad GUI App

 This app can connect to a compatible transmitter over a serial port and then provide a virtual gamepad using fooHID.

 ![Screenshot](https://i.imgur.com/x0hnWq5.png)

+First, press `Connect` to establish a connection to your Transmitter.
+As soon as it is working the current stick positions will be visualized.
+Then, press `Create` to create a virtual HID Gamepad.

+As long as both have been initialized, you can use your Transmitter in your Simulator.
+The connection will be closed and the virtual device destroyed automatically when you close the App window.

 ## foohid command-line app